 I am a member of onlinePROTECT [Pathways of Risk and Offender Typologies in the Exploitation of Children through Technology], a research and consultation programme on online child protection, led by Dr Hannah Merdian and Prof Derek Perkins.
 For more details, please visit www.onlineprotect.org.uk

-I teach a 3rd year module on Risk Perception, Assessment and Management.
-I am a Research Skills 2 supervisor.
+I teach a 3rd year module on Risk Perception, Assessment, and I am a Research Skills 2 supervisor.
 In addition, I supervise dissertation projects, and I am a personal tutor for undergraduate students.

 MSc Forensic Psychology